top of page

 Scholarship Winners

-DAY Prism's scholarships were divided into three distinct categories to uplift Queer Asians in underrepresented fields.
-Each recipient was awarded a $1,000 academic scholarship
+Our scholarships were awarded in the categories of Advocacy, the Arts and STEM.
+DAY Prism's scholarships were divided into these three distinct categories to uplift Queer Asians in underrepresented fields.
+Each recipient was awarded $1,000 to support them in their education and work.

 Advocacy